 NAGC research shows that educators who received gifted training are more likely to challenge students and provide them with the needed diversity of learning experiences.
 But this expertise requires more than one-off, standalone training sessions.
 It demands high-quality professional development and support.

-That said, NAGC highlights seven standards to prepare educators to work in gifted education.
+That said, NAGC highlights several standards to prepare educators to work in gifted education.
 Educators interested in pursuing a master’s degree in gifted education can use the standards when researching graduate programs.
 A good starting point is to search for programs offering a Master of Education, Curriculum and Instruction in Gifted Education.

 Also, check your state education department’s requirements.
 They may require certification and endorsements.
 To qualify as a gifted teacher in Louisiana, educators must complete the following requirements: